 Demonstration of the Inner Fire or Tummo Meditation

-I wonder if the man in this video felt the cold as he walked in just his shorts and barefoot back to his car or whether the state of meditation he had been in still sustained him.
+I wonder if the man in this video felt the cold as he walked in his shorts and barefoot back to his car.
+Or did the state of meditation he had been in still sustained him.